Corky's Debt to His Father: Background

-After the Red Krayola disbanded in 1968, Mayo Thompson returned to Walt Andrus' Studio (the best studio in Houston at the time) with various Nashville session musicians.
+After the Red Krayola disbanded in 1968, Mayo Thompson returned to Walt Andrus' Studio with various Nashville session musicians to record a solo album.
 Corky's Debt To His Father was recorded and released in 1970 on independent record label Texas Revolution.
+At the time, promotional posters were distributed for the album in Rolling Stone magazine in 1971 and later the Texas zine Not Fade Away in 1977.